bmccord/tessel-async-matrix-keypad/README.md

-## Tessel Matrix Keypad
+## Tessel Async Matrix Keypad

 This library will allow your Tessel to read any matrix type keypad.
+This was created specifically for Tessel 2 but may also work on Tessel 1.
+This was branched from Nathan White's work because the Tessel 2 doesn't have a synchronous pin read.

 ### About Matrix Keyboards